 The Hypertension Council fosters excellence in hypertension research and education in support of the AHA’s mission.
 Hypertension remains a world-wide public-health challenge and is a leading cause of stroke, heart disease, and the progression of chronic kidney disease.
 The annual Hypertension Scientific Sessions showcases timely research.

-Through active engagement and participation at local and national levels, Young Hearts Council partners help shape public policy and clinical standards.
-Partners are encouraged to remain active advocates — political, scientific and organizational — to promote the well-being of infants, children, adolescents, and young adults with congenital and acquired heart disease.
+Through active engagement and participation at local and national levels, Young Hearts Council members help shape public policy and clinical standards.
+Members are encouraged to remain active advocates — political, scientific and organizational — to promote the well-being of infants, children, adolescents, and young adults with congenital and acquired heart disease.

 The Council on Lifestyle and Cardiometabolic Health promotes the expansion and exchange of knowledge with the ultimate goal of improving cardiovascular health across the lifespan.
 The council nurtures basic, clinical, epidemiological, and translational science related to nutrition, lipids, obesity, diabetes, physical activity, and behavioral change.

-PVD Council partners are focused on improving the care of patients with vascular diseases by advancing science, education, advocacy, and improved healthcare delivery.
-Partners support the AHA mission through active involvement in the council’s scientific initiatives and educational programs, including the annual Scientific Sessions and Vascular Discovery meetings.
+PVD Council members are focused on improving the care of patients with vascular diseases by advancing science, education, advocacy, and improved healthcare delivery.
+Members support the AHA mission through active involvement in the council’s scientific initiatives and educational programs, including the annual Scientific Sessions and Vascular Discovery meetings.